 Subject to preferences that may be applicable to then-outstanding preferred stock, holders of Common Stock are entitled to receive dividends, if any, as may be declared from time to time by our board out of legally available funds.
-See the section titled "Market Price of and Dividends on the Registrant's Common Equity and Related Stockholder Matters" for more information.
+See "Item 5.
+Market for Registrant's Common Equity, Related Stockholder Matters and Issuer Purchasers of Equity Securities" of our Annual Report on Form 10-K for more information.